 Will anything change with my cancer-related medical visits?

-Your cancer care team may switch some of your appointments to telemedicine.
-During a telemedicine appointment, you stay at home and visit with your doctor or other health care team member through video conferencing or by telephone.
+Your cancer care team may conduct some of your appointments by telemedicine.
+During a telemedicine appointment, you are able to stay at home and visit with your doctor or other health care team member through video conferencing using your phone or computer.
 Your doctor’s office will give you instructions on how to have your visit this way.
 If you are interested in having a visit by telemedicine rather than in person, ask your doctor's office staff if this is possible.

-Oncologists may recommend stretching out the length of time between cancer treatments using medications, such as chemotherapy or immunotherapy.
+Oncologists may also recommend stretching out the length of time between cancer treatments using medications, such as chemotherapy or immunotherapy.
 Or they may recommend delaying starting these treatments, based on your cancer diagnosis and the treatment goals.
 It’s important to remember that your oncologist will only do this after weighing the risks and benefits for your situation and based on COVID-19 spread in your area.

 What should I do if I think I may have COVID-19?